M. T. Vasudevan Nair: Naalukettu and Asuravithu

-MT's debut novel Pathiravum Pakalvelichavum (Midnight and Daylight) was serialised in Mathrubhumi Weekly in 1957.
+Nair's debut novel Pathiravum Pakalvelichavum (Midnight and Daylight) was serialised in Mathrubhumi Weekly in 1957.
 His first major work Naalukettu (The Legacy; 1958) is a veritable depiction of the situation which prevailed in a typical joint family when its fortunes is on a steady decline.
 The title attributes to Nālukettu, a traditional ancestral home (Taravad) of a Nair joint family.
 The novel remains a classic in Malayalam fiction.
 It contributed to the renewal of a literary tradition initiated by S. K. Pottekkatt, Thakazhi Sivasankara Pillai, Vaikkom Muhammad Basheer and Uroob in the 1950s.
 It was given the Kerala Sahitya Akademi Award in 1959.
 It has had 23 reprints and was translated into 14 languages and had a record sale of a half a million copies (as of 2008) and still features in the best-seller lists.
-MT himself adapted the novel into a television film for Doordarshan in 1995.
+Nair himself adapted the novel into a television film for Doordarshan in 1995.
 It won the Kerala State Television Award for the year 1996.

 Asuravithu (The Demon Seed; 1972) which is set in a fictional Valluvanadan village named Kizhakkemuri can be considered almost as a sequel to Naalukettu.
 It has the same geophysical and socio-cultural setting.
 The novel describes the plight of the protagonist Govindankutty, the youngest son of a proud Nair tharavadu, as he is trapped between the social scenario, social injustice and his own inner consciousness.
 In Asuravithu there are clear indications of the damaging impact of an alien culture in the pollution of the indigenous culture and the disintegration of the family and the community.
 These two early novels—Naalukettu and Asuravithu—depict a phase in which the economic and cultural scenario of Kerala manifested symptoms which were to develop into dangerous ecocidal tendencies at a later stage.

 Manju and Kaalam

 His later novels, such as Manju (Mist; 1964) and Kaalam (Time; 1969), are characterised by profuse lyricism which cannot be found in Naalukettu or Asuravithu.
-The eco-feminist theme of patriarchal domination and exploitation gained more prominence in Manju, MT's only novel with a female protagonist (Vimala).
+The eco-feminist theme of patriarchal domination and exploitation gained more prominence in Manju, Nair's only novel with a female protagonist (Vimala).
 Set in the splendid landscape of Nainital, it stands apart as set in a milieu different from the usual one, the Valluvanadan village.
 The plot of the novel is allegedly similar to a Hindi story Parinde (Birds, 1956), by Nirmal Verma.
-However, both MT and Verma had rejected these claims.
+However, both Nair and Verma had rejected these claims.

-In the novel Kaalam, MT returned to his favourite milieu, the dilapidated joint-family Nair tarwad set against the wider backdrop of the Valluvanadan village in the backdrop of the crumbling matrilineal order of Kerala in a newly independent India.
+In the novel Kaalam, Nair returned to his favourite milieu, the dilapidated joint-family Nair tarwad set against the wider backdrop of the Valluvanadan village in the backdrop of the crumbling matrilineal order of Kerala in a newly independent India.
 Sethu, the protagonist, is toppled over by the eddies of social, cultural and economic transformation.
 Kaalam, though not strictly autobiographical, has a strong autobiographical element in it.
-Manju had a film adaptation in 1983, written and directed by MT himself.
+Manju had a film adaptation in 1983, written and directed by Nair himself.
 The novel also had a Hindi-language film adaptation titled Sharad Sandhya.